Structural properties of edge-chromatic critical multigraphs: Proof of Theorem

 \begin{case} $p(T)=p\geq 1$.
 In this case, $y_{p-1}$ is not incident to $e_p$.
-Let $\theta =\varphi(e_p)$. \end{case} We divide this case into a few sub-cases according whether $v = y_{p-1}$ and $\alpha \in D_{n,q}$.
+Let $\theta =\varphi(e_p)$. \end{case} We divide this case into a few subcases.
 In summary, we will prove Case 2.1.1 independently.
-Case 2.1.2 may be redirected to Case 2.1.1 and Case 2.2.1., Case 2.2.1 may be redirected to Case 2.1.1., Case 2.2.2 may be redirected to Case 2.2.1., which may be redirected to Case 2.1.1.
-Case 2.3.1 may be redirected to Case 2.1., Case 2.3.2 may be redirected to Case 2.1.1. and Case 2.2..
+Case 2.1.2 is redirected to Case 2.1.1 and Case 2.2.1, Case 2.2.1 is redirected to Case 2.1.1, Case 2.2.2 is redirected to Case 2.2.1., which is further redirected to Case 2.1.1.
+Case 2.3.1 is redirected to Case 2.1, Case 2.3.2 is redirected to Case 2.1.1 and Case 2.2.
 Therefore, at the end, there is no loophole in our proof.
 The next figure describes the above.